rachelcracknell/AWS_base_guide/aws_cloud_guide.md

 1. Create an AWS account if you don’t have one, and login to it.

 	**NOTE**: If you have an admin for your AWS account, please contact them to add a user to the account.
 You should obtain your login credentials from your admin in this case.

-1. Create an AWS account if you don't have one, and login to it.

-    __NOTE:__ If you have an admin for your AWS account, please contact them to add a user to the account.
-You should obtain your login credentials from your admin in this case.

-1. Set up device credentials and policy via the AWS IoT console.
+2. Set up device credentials and policy via the AWS IoT console.
 You can refer to the AWS documentation [here](https://docs.aws.amazon.com/iot/latest/developerguide/iot-gs.html).
 After having logged into your AWS account.
 Follow the steps there to
     1. **create a thing**
      - Click on **IoT Core**
       ![AWS_Core](https://raw.githubusercontent.com/COTASPAR/AWS_base_guide/master/images/step1-IoT_Core.jpg)